Transmission, symptoms and protection against monkeypox

-Because the number of infections with the monkeypox virus (Mpox) is rising rapidly in Africa, the WHO is on alert.
-All information about the disease.
+Due to the rapid increase in the number of infections with the monkeypox virus (Mpox) in Africa, the WHO has declared a state of alarm.
+The details of the disease.

 Frankfurt – The World Health Organization (WHO) declared a “public health emergency of international concern” on Wednesday (14 August) in response to the discovery and rapid spread of a new variant of the Mpox virus, known as clade Ib.
 This variant was first identified in the Democratic Republic of Congo and is characterized by a higher infection rate and potentially more severe disease courses than previous strains.